killtacnine/ctfs/umassctf_2024/pwn/mitigations_are_awesome/README.md

 We mentioned that our data in the prior-to-`realloc` region is overwritten after the move.
 But, we *can* write to it afterwards prior to getting the heap allocator to give it back to us!

-Let's walk through what are doing so far:
+Let's walk through what we are doing so far:

 1. Allocate 4 bytes (or whatever)
 2. Allocate 32 bytes
 3. Allocate 1024 bytes (also doesn't really matter)
 4. Re-alloc the 32-byte chunk to 1024 bytes

-We now have our heap "hole" which will be picked up the next time the allocator needs a 32 byte region of memory.
+We now have our 48 byte "hole" which will be picked up the next time the allocator is asked for 32 bytes.

-To do this, we now have overflow 36 bytes to the first 4 byte region.
+If we want to write into that "hole" after it has been freed for us after `realloc`, we have to write 36 bytes to the *first* memory region (which is why we had to allocate an arbitrary region before our "hole" instead of the first region being the "hole").

 Remember, there are 8 bytes of metadata in the chunk and the smallest size of a region we could allocate was 32 bytes.
 This means there are 24 bytes of `data` available.

-So, why do we overflow 36 bytes?
+So, why do we want to write 36 bytes?
 Because we overwrite the 24 bytes of data in our region, the 8 bytes of metadata in the next usable chunk, and then we write 4 bytes into the `data` region of the next chunk!

 So, we continue our alrogithm:

-5. Edit chunk at index 0 and write 36 bytes: AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAEz W
+5. Edit chunk at index 0 and write 36 bytes, such as: "AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAEz W"
 6. Call the "Retrieve Flag" option
 7. `malloc(32)` is made and uses the chunk with a data section reading `Ez W`